 If you are going into business with another individual you know and trust, a general partnership might be a good solution for your business.
 Professionals like general partnerships because of how simple they are to set up.

-Assuming you already have a business partner who you trust, you can get started right away with a general partnership.
-The only thing required between partners is a verbal agreement (although a written partnership agreement is a good idea).
-In addition, filing forms with your state is not required and you won’t have to pay any corporate taxes due to the pass-through structure.
+Assuming you already have a business partner you trust, you can get started immediately with a general partnership.
+A verbal agreement is only required between partners (although a written partnership agreement is recommended).
+In addition, filing forms with your state is not required, and you won’t have to pay any corporate taxes due to the pass-through structure.

-As great as a general partnership can be, it does, however, come with risks — mainly liability.
-In the event you make any mistakes, such as incur debt, you and your partner(s) are liable.
-Likewise, if your partner does anything negative without your permission, such as sign an agreement with a software company, you will still be obligated to fulfill the terms of the agreement.
+As great as a general partnership can be, it comes with risks — mainly liability.
+If you make any mistakes, such as incurring debt, you and your partner(s) are liable.
+Likewise, if your partner does anything negative without your permission, such as signing an agreement with a software company, you are obligated to fulfill the terms of the agreement.

 Ultimately, the business structure you choose depends on your relationship with your potential business partners and how much liability you are willing to take on.